MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/sconfig-on-ws2022.md

 > Applies to: Windows Server 2022, Azure Stack HCI

 You can use the Server configuration tool *(SConfig)* to configure and manage a Windows Server instance or Azure Stack HCI.
-On Windows Server deployed in Server Core installation option, this is the primary way to configure and manages common aspects of operating system, including the following.
+On Windows Server deployed in Server Core installation option, SConfig is the primary way to configure and manage common aspects of operating system, including the following.

 -	network configuration
 -	Active Directory domain membership